-Catherine was a Summer Associate at Mintz Levin, and also interned in the Shanghai, China, office of another US law firm, where she created infringement analysis charts and conducted case research on US patent litigation involving Chinese LED manufacturers.
+Catherine was a Summer Associate at Mintz, and also interned in the Shanghai, China, office of another US law firm, where she created infringement analysis charts and conducted case research on US patent litigation involving Chinese LED manufacturers.

 While in law school, she participated in the Journal of Science & Technology Law.
-As an undergraduate, she interned in the Department of Renewable Energy at Technicsche Universitat in Darmstadt, Germany.
+As an undergraduate, she interned in the Department of Renewable Energy at Technische Universitat in Darmstadt, Germany.

 Catherine has experience in patent infringement cases before the US International Trade Commission, involving various technologies, such as computer systems, embedded hardware, microprocessors, and graphics processors, among others.